 Insurance

-Mountaineering Ireland's club members and individual members are insured for public liability (€13,000,000) and limited personal accident cover.
+Mountaineering Ireland's club members and individual members are insured for public liability (€13,000,000) and permanent injury personal accident cover.

 Insured by